 These are ten crucial articles of faith, who’s acceptance by the general public is essential, if they are to support British collusion with brutal dictatorships.
 They are indispensable pillars of the propaganda through which the elite manufacture public consent for Britain’s many close alliances to repressive regimes.
 Even the very term appeasement, while it may not be the word those in power prefer to use to describe their delicate dance with dictators, is nevertheless a concept which implies far nobler motives to the policy makers than they deserve, suggesting that they are attempting to pacify or placate an angry tyrant and that they only give in to his terms for fear of the dire consequences and from a desperate determination to avoid the hideous human cost of war or economic sanctions.

 This obscures the reality that the British establishment frequently supports dictators enthusiastically even if at first they are militarily weak and we could easily intervene to prevent their murderous actions, and that it continues to support them as long as their continued survival benefits Britain’s economic and strategic interests.
 When a “friendly” dictator ceases to follow orders and threatens British interests, only then do some elements of the elite occasionally admit to a “mistake”.
 The more progressive among them then sometimes blame the British government’s trusting nature or its naive pursuit of peace or some existential political necessity.
-The reality of calculated and cold blooded British collusion for the sake of corporate greed and other highly questionable economic and strategic motives is too ugly to contemplate.
+The reality of cold blooded British collusion for the sake of corporate greed is too ugly to contemplate.

 Read the next page – “Chapter One – Deference”

 1. Chamberlain’s speeches at Heston airport and later at Downing Street were quoted extensively in every major British newspaper the following day.

 2. “Mr Churchill on War Dangers,” The Times, 25 February 1933 p5 accessed online in the Times Digital Archive on 16 September 2017